jairo8925/Code_Sharing_Platform/README.md

 # Code Sharing Platform

 An application that allows users to create, share, and access code on the web.
+Code snippets are stored in the database and deleted if they have a time and/or views restriction that is met.

 ## API Endpoints
 * Get JSON of the code snippet given its id